 Creamy Kale Caesar Salad Dressing

 I’ll call the dressing for this salad “caesar-like” because it’s not really traditional in that it doesn’t have lemon juice or anchovies.
-Instead, this dressing can easily be made with ingredients you probably already have on hand – Garlic, red wine vinegar, olive oil and mayonnaise.
+Instead, this dressing can easily be made with ingredients you probably already have on hand.

-It’s creamy and tangy with a nice pungent bite from the garlic.
-I’ve even made this salad with just the kale & dressing – It’s flavorful enough all on its own, without any additional fancy ingredients – It’s simple, but really delicious.
+This vegetarian caesar dressing is creamy and tangy with a nice pungent bite from the garlic.
+It’s simple, but really delicious.

-But only if you take one final step…
+Yes!
+But only if you take one important step.

 Massage the kale.

-To finish things off, I gave these Kale Caesar Salads a sprinkling of chopped almonds and a little extra parmesan cheese.
+To finish things off, I gave these kale caesar salads a sprinkling of homemade croutons and a little extra parmesan cheese.
 The result is a crunchy, creamy, tangy salad that’s so good, you’ll want to eat it for both dinner tonight and lunch the next day.

 The good thing is that it is a possibility because the kale holds up really nicely for a couple days, it doesn’t get soggy like lettuce or spinach.
 I always like to make a bit extra just for that reason.